 Jamie Campbell – Chairman

 Jamie is a veteran Broads sailor and owner of the classic Broads sailing cruiser “Evening Flight”.
-Formative years on the Broads were followed by 25 years international yacht racing in 505, Flying Dutchman and Dragon classes.
-He has made guest appearances in shorthanded long-haul ocean races.
-Jamie always maintains the Broads are a great place for old men and children, but regrets joining the former category.
-He says he “scribbles a bit”.
-He is a published local and maritime author, and was a regular contributor to the much-loved “Anglia Afloat” magazine, usually on topics around a maritime heritage theme.
+He spent 25 years international yacht racing in 505, Flying Dutchman and Dragon classes and made guest appearances in shorthanded long-haul ocean races.
+Jamie says he “scribbles a bit” but in reality is a published local and maritime author, and was a regular contributor to the much-loved “Anglia Afloat” magazine, usually on topics around a maritime heritage theme.
 He is also archivist of the Royal Norfolk Suffolk Yacht Club, and International 14 fleet historian.

 David Joll – Charter Management Volunteer

 David’s spent his whole career in the Food Industry having studied Food Science and Technology.

 David joined the Board of Bernard Matthews in 1980 and became Group Managing Director in 1987.
 Recently retiring as Executive Chairman.
 Joining the Trust in 2010, David has always been keen to help as much as he can in enabling young people to sail on board Excelsior due to the profound impact it can have their lives.